-where in the last lines we defined $\chi_1(\epsilon X, \epsilon Y,\epsilon V, \epsilon W):=\chi(\epsilon X, \epsilon (Y+W),\epsilon (V-X), \epsilon W)$, as before used the additivity of the translations and shifted the integration variables $(Y,V)\rightarrow (Y+W,V-X)$.
-Hence, the left-hand side and right-hand side agree up to the mollifiers.
-The proof that both sides have the same limits is analog to \cite[Proof of Lemma 2.4]{BLS}.
-For the commutative limit $\lim_{\Theta \rightarrow 0}$ is proven as follows.
-We differentiate between two cases.
-The first case where the (translated) functions $\alpha_{\Theta x}(f) \alpha_y(g)$ are symbols with $m<-4$ is trivial since for such symbols no mollifier is needed.
-In this case we interchange the limit $\lim_{\Theta \rightarrow 0}$ with the integral by using the dominated Lebesgue convergence theorem, since we know that the function inside the integral is bounded (by the very definition of a symbol) by a measurable function.
+The commutative limit $\lim_{\theta \rightarrow 0}$ is proven as follows.
+We distinguish between two cases.
+The first case where the (translated) functions $\alpha_{\Theta X}(f) \alpha_Y(g)$ are symbols with $m<-4$ is trivial since for such symbols no mollifier is needed.
+In this case we interchange the limit $\lim_{\theta \rightarrow 0}$ with the integral by using the dominated Lebesgue convergence theorem, since we know that the function inside the integral is bounded (by the very definition of a symbol) by a measurable function.
 The explicit term is then given by,

-where we used the continuity of $f$.
-In the case where the function $\alpha_{\Theta x}(f) \alpha_y(g)$ is a symbol with $m\geq-4$ the deformed product is defined in a distributional manner, which we denote by
+where we used the continuity of $f$ and the property $R_Z(0)=Z$ of the retraction.
+In the case where the function $\alpha_{\Theta X}(f) \alpha_Y(g)$ is a symbol with $m\geq-4$ the deformed product is defined in a distributional manner, which we denote by